Credit Suisse cuts forecast for global household wealth growth

-Global household wealth is now expected to rise to $345 trillion (227 trillion pounds) in the year ending June 2020, the Swiss bank said on Tuesday in its "Global Wealth Report".
+Global household wealth is now expected to rise to $345 trillion in the year ending June 2020, the Swiss bank said on Tuesday in its "Global Wealth Report".

 Global net household wealth is estimated to have shrunk 4.7 percent to $250.1 trillion in the year ended June 30, the first fall since the 2008 financial crisis, mainly due to a strong dollar.